FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/overview.md

 The effectiveness of a CSP’s ConMon capability supports ongoing agency authorization decisions.
 CSPs report on the status of the CSO’s security posture by providing ConMon deliverables to federal agency customers.
 Required ConMon deliverables are described in greater detail throughout this playbook.

 CSPs with more than one federal agency customer are required to implement a collaborative ConMon approach, intended to streamline the ConMon process and potentially minimize duplicative efforts in a way that helps each federal agency still perform their due diligence related to ConMon.
-This approach is described in [Section 7](#heading=h.mtuh46v9el0u) of this playbook.
+This approach is described in the [Collaborative ConMon](collaborative-monitoring.md) section of this playbook.

 ## **Continuous Monitoring Process Areas**